 - The Warminster Bark Park is available to all area residents on a membership program.
 To participate you must provide veterinarian proof of vaccinations, complete an application, and attend a one-time education session.
 Fees are $25/Warminster resident and $35/non-resident.

-- Solicitation by vendors, including private fitness or sport instruction, is not permitted in any park.
+- Solicitation by vendors, including private fitness. food trucks or sport instruction, is not permitted in any park.
 Citations will be issued by the Police Department.
 Permits are available for a fee.

 - Motorized vehicles, including dirt bikes and ATVs – are not permitted in Township parks.

 - Cyclists must yield to pedestrians on all park trails.
 Warn pedestrians by declaring “cyclist on your left” prior to passing.